Game-Values/web-ui-widgets/.github/ISSUE_TEMPLATE/component-request.md

 ---
-name: Widget request
+name: component request
 about: Suggest an idea for this project
-title: "[WIDGET]"
+title: "[COMPONENT] "
 labels: help wanted
 assignees: ''